marcel-licence/ml_synth_organ_example/README.md

 </p>

-The required library can be found here: https://github.com/marcel-licence/ML_SynthTools more information available in future
+The required library can be found here: https://github.com/marcel-licence/ML_SynthTools

+Demo using the XIAO: https://youtu.be/2wT8nByoUNw
+Demo using the Teensy4.1: https://youtu.be/H-NDCQnSDV0

+more information available in future